lhmouse/asteria/doc/quick-guide.md

 ```

 But what if we want to sort it in descending order instead?
 First, let's take
-a look at the prototype of `std.array.sort`:
+a look at the prototype of `std.array.sort`, like

 ```
 #2:1> std.array.sort